 A stylish litter box might look nicer than the average box but do keep in mind practicality.
 If your cat hates the box, you’ll end up with a mess.
 Automated litter boxes might spook some cats, and door flaps might become stuck or could also scare your cat.

 So, there you have our top 10 litter boxes for large cats!
-Our pick for the best overall litter box is The IRIS Top Entry for its excellent design.
+Our pick for the overall best litter boxes for large cats is The IRIS Top Entry for its excellent design.
 It features a top entrance and grooves to help reduce the litter sticking to your cat’s paws.
 The best value goes to the Frisco Open Top as a very inexpensive option that will give you a basic litter box with very high sides to keep the litter inside.
 Lastly, the KittyGoHere Senior litter box is our premium choice pick thanks to its very large size, choice in color, and that it’s a great option for any cat with mobility challenges.

 We hope our reviews and guide will help make your choice for a new litter box a little easier.
 After all, it’s such an essential part of your cat’s life, and yours as well.